aspose-cells/Aspose.Cells-for-Java/README.md

 Directory  | Description
 ---------- | -----------
-[Examples](Examples)  | A collection of Java examples that help you learn and explore the API features [Examples.GridWeb](Examples.GridWeb)  | A collection of Java examples that help you learn how use Aspose.GridWeb features [Plugins](Plugins)  | Plugins that will demonstrate one or more features of Aspose.Cells for Java [Showcases](Showcases)  | Standalone ready-to-use applications that demonstrate some specific use cases
+[Examples](Examples)  | A collection of Java examples that help you learn and explore the API features [Examples.GridWeb](Examples.GridWeb)  | A collection of Java examples that help you learn and explore Aspose.GridWeb features [Plugins](Plugins)  | Plugins that will demonstrate one or more features of Aspose.Cells for Java [Showcases](Showcases)  | Standalone ready-to-use applications that demonstrate some specific use cases